remy/nodemon/.github/ISSUE_TEMPLATE.md

 ---

-If applicable, please append the `--dump` flag on your command and include the output here **ensuring to remove any sensitive/personal details or tokens.
+If applicable, please append the `--dump` flag on your command and include the output here **ensuring to remove any sensitive/personal details or tokens**.